In This Article

 If you’re concerned about the security and privacy of your raw DNA, you should ask for your sample to be destroyed and your data to be permanently deleted.

-You can download your raw DNA before deleting your information.
+Some companies have the option to download your raw DNA before deleting your information from their database.

 23andMe allows you to delete your account and most of your data.
 However, there are some things you need to know about the privacy of your DNA with 23andMe: